therabidbanana/GitGrove/README.md

 An easy way to host multiple Nanoc sites that auto update on git push and even have a simple online interface for quick updates when you're away from your editor.

+Note that as this project relies on Nanoc, and `nanoc compile` allows arbitrary code added to a lib dir, this may not be safe for environments where you don't trust the people with Git access.
+The frontend interface only allows changes to content items.

 ## Additional Setup

 Sites are stored as repos, so you will need access to those repos.
 You can set up